jadenmaciel/jadenmaciel.github.io/DOCS/PLANNING.md

 ## Problem & Business Value
-Prospects need a credible, clear way to discover and book CPR and safety training in Fresno.
+Prospects need a credible, clear way to discover and book CPR and safety training in the Central Valley.
 The site should instill trust, clarify offerings, and drive conversions to calls or bookings.

 ## Users
 - Primary: Prospective students (individuals, parents, healthcare workers).